openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 This API uses the PATCH verb extensively, intended for that to be able to make "partial updates" to resource attributes.

+### Deployment

+TCP port 35357 is designated by the Internet Assigned Numbers Authority ("IANA") for use by OpenStack Identity services.
+Example API requests & responses in this document therefore assume that the Identity service implementation is deployed at the root of `http://identity:35357/`.

 API Resources
 -------------